topcat30/AmazeLPD/README.md

 AmazeLPD is proprietary software.
 See [LICENSE](LICENSE) for full terms.

-© 2026 Heath Citrine.
+© 2026 Travis Citrine.
 All rights reserved.

 ---